Ale-Cie/ZTM-AoC-2022-Solutions/README.md

 Day 4 [X] - Done and early at that!
 Answers check out.
 This one right up my alley since splitting strings is something I find quite enjoyable.

 Day 5 [X] - Done a bit late (at least in my time zone).
 This one was a hassle, not because it's difficult but because the whole day was a scheduling disaster.
 Anyway - onto the next challenge.

+Day 6 [X] - Completed well within a time limit.
+Nice one, simple and fun to complete.
+Decided to do it with sets, since they make working with unique characters a breeze.